ndero/algoflex/README.md

 # ⚡️ Algoflex

-Sharpen your algorithm skills — right from your terminal.
+Sharpen your algorithm skills — right from the terminal.

 ![Algoflex Home Screen](assets/homepage.png)